pdefusco/CDEResource2ADLS/README.md

 * [Postman2CDE](https://github.com/pdefusco/Postman2CDE): An example of the Postman API to bootstrap CDE Services with the CDE API.

 * [Oozie2CDEAirflow API](https://github.com/pdefusco/Oozie2CDE_Migration): An API to programmatically convert Oozie workflows and dependencies into CDE Airflow and CDE Jobs.
-This API is designed to easily migrate to Oozie to CDE Airflow and not just Open Source Airflow.
+This API is designed to easily migrate from Oozie to CDE Airflow and not just Open Source Airflow.